botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 1. Application blocks traversal sequences but treats the supplied filename as being relative to a absolute path and can be exploit with ```/etc/passwd```absolute path to target file payload.
 2. Images on app is loaded using ```filename``` parameter, and is defending against traversal attacks by stripping path traversal.
 Exploit using ```....//....//....//....//etc/passwd``` payloads.
 3. Using URL-encoded ```..%252f..%252f..%252fetc/passwd``` payload can bypass application security controls.
-4. Leading the begining of the called filename with the original path and then appending ```/var/www/images/../../../etc/passwd``` payload at end bypasses the protection.
+4. Leading the beginning of the filename referenced with the original path and then appending ```/var/www/images/../../../etc/passwd``` payload at end bypasses the protection.
 5. Using a **null** byte character at end plus an image extension to fool APP controls that an image is requested, this ```../../../etc/passwd%00.png``` payload succeed.

 >Corresponding Directory traversal labs.